SE-317-Fall-23/open-source-project-analysis-jcassidy2001/Second-question.md

 ## 2. Test Data Generation
 ### A. Static Test Data
-- Explain if and how static test data is used in the project.
-- Provide examples of scenarios where static test data is employed.
+In examples like Unit Testing, Regression Testing, Boundary Testing all has examples of static testing data is being employed.
+Static test data is used when the test cases require predefined, fixed data that remains consistent across test runs.
+Static test data is typically defined within the test code or loaded from external sources and is not generated dynamically during test execution
 ### B. Dynamic Test Data
-- Explain if and how dynamic test data is used in the project.
-- Provide examples of scenarios where dynamic test data is generated.
+In examples like Randomized testing, database testing, api test is when dynamic test data would we used in pytest.
+Dynamic test data in pytest is used when the test cases require data the is generated or fetch at run time.

 ## 3. Test Doubles
 - Identify and explain the use of test doubles (e.g., mocks, stubs, fakes) in the project.